orangepizza/acme-onion/acme-onion.md

 in the Validation Methods list defined in Section 9.7.8 of {{RFC8555}}:

-Adds the raw "onin-challange-csr" to the Validation Methods.
+Adds the raw "onion-v3-csr" to the Validation Methods.

-Adds the value "onion-v3-csr" to the Identifier Type column  for the "http-01", "onion-challange-csr", and "tls-alpn-01" challenges.
+Adds the value "onion-v3" to the Identifier Type column  for the "http-01", "onion-challange-csr", and "tls-alpn-01" challenges.

 # Security Considerations

 As onion addresses are able to generated in massive quantity without financial cost, it bypasses the normal ratelimit CAs imposess.
-CAs SHOULD adapt some mesure to prevent DoSing the CA by create hugh amount of request for onion address.
+CAs SHOULD adapt some mesure to prevent DoS of CA by create hugh amount of request for onion address.
 For exemple, imposing limit per ACME account or require order to have at least one non-onion domain.

 # note

-this doc is made as documentation of my pebble tree does: process may change in track
+Should this be generic documents about all public key based alternative DNS nameing system?
+Is it allowed to point to external rule document outside like CA/B?